Semantic, Orthographic, and Phonological Biases in Humans' Wordle Gameplay: Methods

 \subsubsection{Rhyme}

 To determine whether two words rhyme or not, their phonic transcription was used.
-This was achieved with the help of the \verb;pronouncing; library, which provides a phonetic transcription based in the CMU Pronouncing Dictionary \citep{CMU} .
-Two words are considered to have a \textit{perfect rhyme} if they have matching phonetic endings which include stressed vowels \citep{PerfectRhyme}.
-We assess if the guess rhymes with the previous one.
-If the guess rhymes with the previous one, it may suggest a bias toward the phonologically related words.
+This was achieved using the \verb;pronouncing; library, which provides a phonetic transcription based on the CMU Pronouncing Dictionary \cite{CMU}.
+Two words are considered to have a \textit{perfect rhyme} if they have matching phonetic endings which include stressed vowels \cite{PerfectRhyme}.
+We assess whether the guess rhymes with the previous one.